 Home-based business owners are often more productive because they don’t have to commute.
 Plus, working from home can help you save money on gas and other expenses.
 And you’ll also save money on clothes since you won’t need to dress up every day.
 There’s a lot of flexibility in working from home, including time off for family obligations and other interests.

-There’s also lots of variety in home-based businesses, as your company can be an online bakery, provide professional organizing services, or even offer small-scale construction services.
+There’s also lots of variety in home-based businesses, as your company can be an online start a bakery in New York, provide professional organizing services, or even offer small-scale construction services.

 How to Start a Home Business in New York